-The objective of this task is to describe public participation and public meetings related to the flood planning process.
+The objective of this chapter is to describe public participation and public meetings related to the flood planning process.
 Additional objectives include activities necessary to complete and submit the draft and final regional flood plan and to obtain Texas Water Development Board (TWDB) approval.

-In this task, the regional flood planning group (RFPG) must evaluate and ensure that the draft and final regional flood plans satisfy the requirements for regional flood plans in the guidance principles adopted in Title 31 Texas Administrative Code (TAC) §362.3 and must include a statement in the draft and final regional flood plans explaining how the regional flood plan satisfies the requirements of each of the guidance principles in accordance with Title 31 TAC §361.20.
+The regional flood planning group (RFPG) must evaluate and ensure that the draft and final regional flood plans satisfy the requirements for regional flood plans in the guidance principles adopted in Title 31 Texas Administrative Code (TAC) §362.3 and include a statement in the draft and final regional flood plans explaining how the regional flood plan satisfies the requirements of each of the guidance principles in accordance with Title 31 TAC §361.20.

 The Upper Colorado regional flood plan (UCRFP) satisfies each of the 39 flood planning guidance principles delineated in 31 TAC §361.20 (31 TAC §362.3), including that the plan will not negatively affect a neighboring area.
-The guidance principles and the means by which these requirements are met in the UCRFP are listed in Table 10-1 Table 10-1, along with references to the UCRFP chapters, which are listed in Table 10-2 Table 10-2.
+The guidance principles and the means by which these requirements are met in the UCRFP are listed in Table 10-1, along with references to the UCRFP chapters, which are listed in Table 10-2.

 Table 10-1.
-1 itle 31 TAC §362.3 Guidance Principles and the Means by which R equire ment is Met in UCRFP
+Title 31 TAC §362.3 Guidance Principles and the Means by which Requirement is Met in UCRFP